baurfm/update/README.md

 - **npm (Node.js)** - JavaScript package manager
 - **TeX Live** - LaTeX distribution
 - **WSL** - Windows Subsystem for Linux
+- **Sudo for Windows** - For a more streamlined elevation experience.

 ## 🔧 Configuration